Profile information

 You can contact them directly for more information.Accommodation

 Behind the house is a small detached secure room.
-It is private and has it's own tiny bathroom with a sink, toilet and shower so you can come and go as you please.
+It is semi-private and has it's own tiny bathroom with a sink, toilet and shower so you can come and do as you please.

 The 3 x 4m guesthouse (not including the bathroom) is slowly being decorated and furnished.
-We have a single bed and a small table and fan (no air-con) and we have other mattresses. (we can sometimes include a bar fridge) just like a small hotel room^^ You can use our washing machine and we have a hot plate and a wok you can share but usually people cook and eat together with us.
+We have a bunk bed (2 single beds) and a small table and fan (no air-con).
+We can sometimes include a bar fridge to keep cold water (we often give you fresh coconut water from the parents' house).
+You can use our washing machine.
+Sometimes we share our hot plate and a wok but usually people cook and eat together with us.

 The farm is right near a fantastic reservoir dam...stunning sunsets!
 It's in a wonderful area to bicycle around.
 There's a mountain temple which looks over all of Chiang Mai basin.
 If you like to, 10 minutes away is a rather great mini-golf with mini Eiffel tower and everything!